Do you find it difficult to be confident as an artist?

 Everyone’s tastes are different.
 And what some people hate, other people can’t get enough of.

 I cannot stress this enough.

 I’ve tried a few websites but this is one that changed my life as an artist.
-I learnt how to use a lot of tools in Illustrator and Photoshop and it’s amazing because I can watch the videos whenever I want.
+I learned how to use a lot of tools in Illustrator and Photoshop and it’s amazing because I can watch the videos whenever I want.

-I currently use ProCreate on my iPad because it’s portable and so much faster!
+I currently use ProCreate on my iPad because it’s portable and so much faster.

 The more you learn, the more confident you become.
 It goes hand in hand.